manwar/docker-guide/README.md

     - It runs during the docker run phase
     - It can be overridden by providing a command in docker run
     - Only the last CMD in the Dockerfile is effective.

-The `WORKDIR` instruction sets the working directory for any subsequent instructions in the Dockerfile e.g. `RUN`, `COPY`, `CMD` etc.

-If the directory does not exist, it will be created automatically.

-The `COPY` instruction copies files or directories from the host machine into the Docker image.

 `ENTRYPOINT` is similar to `CMD` but is less easily overridden.